Patricia Crawford Research Award in HistoryÂ * [F27304]

 1. The award is called the Patricia Crawford Research Award in History.

-2. The purpose of the award is to assist postgraduate students, postdoctoral fellows and early career researchers who are undertaking a research project in history in the Faculty of Arts, Humanities and Social Sciences at the University by providing funds for activities relevant to their research, such as fieldwork, travel, attendance at conferences, and/or gathering research data generally.
+2. The purpose of the award is to assist postgraduate students, postdoctoral fellows and early career researchers who are undertaking a research project in history in the Faculty of Arts at the University by providing funds for activities relevant to their research, such as fieldwork, travel, attendance at conferences, and/or gathering research data generally.

 3.(1) The award is provided from the annual incomeÂ of the fund after capitalisation in accordance with Senate policy.